Perform a Free Vermont Warrant Search: Find Wanted Individuals

 Note that there are no fees or forms involved, and citizens will only have to give primary information (such as complete name, date of birth, and address) about the individual whose warrants they want to search.

-Retrieve Federal Warrant Information for Vermont & All Other States
+Find Federal Warrant Information for Vermont & All Other States

 In case citizens want to retrieve federal warrant information for Vermont and other states of the US, they can check the FBI Fugitives List, the US Marshals Fugitives List, and the DEA Fugitives List for details of wanted individuals.12